Kells2234/cintel-05-live-updates/README.md

 Create a code that will concatenate all the files into one file and save it to the folder.
 The first 10 lines were printed in the output as a QA.

-### Update nesseccary files that will create the crect app .
+### Update nesseccary files that will create the create app .

 1. After making changes, you want to send them back to GitHub.
 1. In VS Code, find the "Source Control" icon and click it.